Back to Alabama

 What This Bill Does

-• Establishes an advisory board to advise the commissioner on the program.
+• Establishes an advisory board made up of university deans, state officials, and a conservation committee chair to advise the commissioner on program decisions.

-• Identifies specific agriculture sectors eligible for funding, including dairy, genetics, hay storage, herd health, livestock equipment, aquaculture, poultry growers, row crop solutions, swine producers, working structures, agritourism, and producer diversification.
+• Lists eligible sectors for funding, including dairy, genetics, hay storage, herd health, livestock equipment, aquaculture, poultry growers, row crop solutions, swine producers, working structures, agritourism, and producer diversification.

 Who It Names or Affects

-• Agricultural producers who want financial support for business investments in specific sectors.
+• Agricultural producers who want funds to invest in their businesses within eligible sectors.

-• The Commissioner of Agriculture and Industries and their department.
+• The Commissioner of Agriculture and Industries, who will manage the new program.

 Terms To Know